spicella/IntroCS_Project2/README.md

 Here the material produced, both for theoretical part and simulation code exercise will be reported.

-This page will eventually be used to keep track of the evolution the project.
+This page will be used to keep track of the evolution the project.

 Authors: Francesca Cavallini, Paul Mulholland, Janneke Hutter, Rodolfo Subert, Anouar Moustaj, Sergio Picella